Estes Park & Big Thompson River Fishing Report

 Our Estes Park fishing report gives you the most up-to-date fishing information on the local area and Big Thompson River.
 Check in here before going fly fishing in Estes Park so that you know where to go, what to use, and how to make the most of your time on the water.

-Hot Flies: For dry flies - Mole Flys and BWO patterns.
-Nymph setups include Soft Hackle Sow Bugs, Juju Baetis, Radiation Baetis, Blue Poison Tungs, Foam Wing Rs2s and Cream LED midges have all been productive.
+Hot Flies: For dry flies - Mole Flies, Small Parachute Adams, and Nymph setups include Soft Hackle Sow Bugs, Perdigons, CDC Pheasant Tails, Mole Flies, Radiation Baetis, and Gray Sow Bugs have all been good.

 Check Flow